endoflife-date/endoflife.date/pages/help/identifiers-needed.md

 We currently use the following identififers:

 1. [Repology](https://repology.org) Project Identififers.
 We use these to link to various package repositories and distributions.
-2. [PURL](https://purl.org) Identififers.
+2. [Package URL](https://github.com/package-url/purl-spec) Identififers (`pkg:`).
 We use these to link to packages that are not present in Repology, such as Docker Images, Third-party linux repos, and more.
 3. [NVD CPE](https://nvd.nist.gov/products/cpe) Identififers.
 Primarily used where repology/purl does not work, such as on devices and operating-systems.

 ## How can you help